Before you begin

 You are allowed to educate your child at home.
 This is known as elective home education (EHE) or ‘homeschooling’.

 By law, you must ensure that your child gets a full-time education by the beginning of the term after their fifth birthday.

 They must get full-time education until the academic year in which they turn 16.
 Full-time education is usually 190 days a year.

-If you are thinking of EHE for your child, read the home education protocol.
+If you are thinking of EHE for your child, please refer to:

 Who you need to tell